panique/huge/README.md

 - main feature: professional usage of controllers and actions
 - main feature: PDO database connector (@see http://www.phpro.org/tutorials/Introduction-to-PHP-PDO.html)
 - COMING UP: PDF/Tutorial that shows how to use this framework

-To install the script, please change the RewriteBase in .htaccess to the folder your code is in.
-You can delete this line if index.php is in the root of your web folder.
-If you have put your stuff into /myfolder/, then please change the RewriteBase to /myfolder/ !
-Additionally, please fill your settings into config/config.php, otherwise your app will not run properly.

 BIG BIG THANKS to **JREAM** and his excellent mvc-framework tutorial / codebase on http://jream.com/lab/ !
 The **PHP Login Framework** is build using code from JReam's framework (I took the base code from